-We report our performance against the commitments in our Clean Cobalt & Copper Framework and RMAP performance report.
-An independent auditor provides an assurance opinion on our performance reports.
-Our performance reports are published on our website, made available in our offices, and available to our customers at point of contracting.
+We will report our performance against the commitments in this Clean Cobalt & Copper Framework and RMAP in our performance reports (see next).
+An independent auditor will provide an assurance opinion on each of our performance reports.
+Our performance reports are published on our website and to our customers at point of contracting.
 Assurance reports will be available on request for customers and stakeholders.

-5. We publicly report on our progress in fulfilling the commitments in our Clean Cobalt & Copper Framework
+5. We publicly report on our progress in fulfilling the Clean Cobalt & Copper Commitments